Castles to check out whilst in Paris

 Despite being really beautiful inside, taking in the tour of the grand halls, bedrooms of the former monarchs and looking at the mesmerising decor, for me it was the grounds which I was amazed at.
 The facade of the palace blends in well with all the grass, man-made canals and flowerbeds surrounding it plus the pond with the pavilion is well worth taking in.
 I spent nearly the whole day here and I am glad I did.
 A lot of walking is involved so good footwear is a must.

-Have you got a castle you have visited in Paris or within an hours journey.
+Have you been to a castle or maybe a few castles you have visited in Paris or within an hours journey.
 Or do you have a favourite castle?
 Have you explored any of the castles mentioned in this post?
 I would love to hear your views and thoughts.